finbourne/lusid-sdk-java/sdk/docs/ComplexMarketDataApi.md

 ## upsertAppendComplexMarketData

-> UpsertSingleStructuredDataResponse upsertAppendComplexMarketData(scope, appendComplexMarketDataRequest, effectiveAt, asAt)
+> UpsertSingleStructuredDataResponse upsertAppendComplexMarketData(scope, appendComplexMarketDataRequest, asAt)

 [EARLY ACCESS] UpsertAppendComplexMarketData: Appends a new point to the end of a ComplexMarketData definition.